hackforla/design-systems/README.md

 # About

-Hack for LA's Design System initiative seeks  to empower volunteers with the tools, documentation and templates for creating and maintaining a design system for their HfLA projects.
-As Hack for LA continues to scale it has become more essential to create consistent documentation and standards for deliverables.
+Hack for LA's Design System initiative seeks to empower volunteers with the tools, documentation, and templates for creating and maintaining a design system for their HfLA projects.
+As Hack for LA scales up, consistent documentation becomes more and more essential to project efficiency and success.

+### Our Guiding Objectives

+- Ensure volunteers are achieving their goals
+- Deliver value to Hack for LA stakeholders/end users
+- Ensure the team is running efficiently and effectively
+- Create inclusive opportunities for professional development

 # Documentation and Links